 1. Ground-mounted sound walls on the Connector Road in each direction from Chain Bridge Road to I-66 (UPC 98232)

 Work began June 14, 2013.
 The contractor is Lane Construction Corporation.

 Crews started on the southbound side first and have completed approximately 90% of the work.
 Northbound work has begun.
 The contractor will also construct sound barriers spanning the gap between Old Dominion Drive and the beginning of the existing wall on the I-495 southbound (Outer Loop) side.
-Work on this portion is expected to begin in November/December 2014.
 Currently, the contractor is working between Pimmit Run & I-66 on the northbound side of the Dulles Connector Road.

 2. Structure-mounted sound walls parallel to the bridges over Chain Bridge Road, Magarity Road and Pimmit Run (UPC 103668)